discretize/discretize-guides/guides/meta-explained/index.md

 ---

 ## What does meta mean?
-According to [urbandictionary](https://www.urbandictionary.com/define.php?term=meta) meta is "a term used in MMO meaning the Most Effective Tactic Available.
+There are many different interpretations, **we use [urbandictionary's](https://www.urbandictionary.com/define.php?term=meta) definition**.
+Meta is "a term used in MMO meaning the Most Effective Tactic Available.
 It's basically what works in a game regardless of what you wish would work."
 Seeing players using certain compositions on a daily base does not elevate a strategy to meta.
 It might work adequately for their goal - a wipe-less and safe clear - however, it is not the fastest or the most efficient way to play.

 The meta for fractals therefore not only subsumes what classes and builds are most effective but also how to play - in other words - what rotation should be used.
 Example skill rotations for every metaclass can be found in their respective build pages.